 --preserve, a

-Preserve file system attributes and bucket policy rules of the ~mc mirror SOURCE
+Preserve file system attributes and bucket policy rules of the ~mc mirror SOURCE on the

-~mc mirror TARGET
+~mc mirror TARGET.

 --region

-region when creating new bucket(s) on
+Specify the string region when creating new bucket(s) on

 the target.

-Defaults to "us-east-1"
+Defaults to "us-east-1".

 --remove